feathersjs/hooks/readme.md

 "experimentalDecorators": true, /* Enables experimental support for ES7 decorators. */
 ```

-Hooks can also be used as a decorator:
+Hooks can be used as a decorator:

 ```ts
 import { hooks, HookContext, NextFunction } from '@feathersjs/hooks';